First as tragedy, then as farce

-The bags have been produced in partnership with Lauren Bush Lauren’s “FEED” NGO (she’s the niece of the former president and married a guy whose last name is Lauren; and that’s her modeling the bag in the pic above).
+The bags have been produced in partnership with Lauren Bush Lauren’s “FEED” NGO.
+Some background: Lauren Bush Lauren is the niece of the former president, George W. Bush, and granddaughter of another former president George H. W. Bush and married a guy whose last name is Lauren; and she models the bag.
 In a promotional/informational article in the Toronto Star, the gorgeous white face of charitable and entrepreneurial giving is foiled by the black mass of youthful faces representing all African children.
-It is hard to tell whether their little hands are waving to the camera or hailing their saviour.
+It is hard to tell whether their little hands are waving to the camera or hailing their savior.
+Some highlights:

 I am struggling with the arithmetic: consumption of luxury goods = food security.